 - Make sure roof and plumbing leaks are repaired.

 - Reduce humidity by running air conditioners, humidifiers and bathroom fans.

-If you have a need professional assistance with a silverfish or other pest infestation, contact Massey Services for a free inspection.
+If you have a need professional assistance with a silverfish or other pest infestation, CLICK HERE to contact us for a free inspection.